CloudScale-Project/Examples/CloudStore/README.md

 #### CloudStore Example
 -------

-Contains legacy version of CloudStore and tools projects, configured/prepared to work with this verison.
+This example shows how to use CloudScale Toolchain and Environment on legacy version of TPC-W (CloudStore).

-- **Environment** contains CloudScale Project configured to work with the **CloduStore project**.
+- **Environment** contains CloudScale Environment Project configured to work with the legacy **CloudStore project**.
 - **Analyser**
 - **Extractor**
 - **Static Spotter**